eternaldensity/Sandcastle-Builder/README.md

 - RRR with GP now gives chips also
 - Nerfed a tool
 - Suppress low sand spent notifications
+- Expando boost!
+For showing descriptions.
+- Also includes a song

 ## 2.63
 - Some little improvements to Shopping Assistant and key unlocking